 To be admitted to the practice of law in Ohio, applicants with undergraduate and legal education outside of the U.S. must meet the requirements outlined in Rule I of the Rules for the Government of the Bar (Sections 2(C), 10(C)(12), or 11(B)(7) of this rule):

 - Applicants must have completed at least 30 credit hours of classroom courses at an ABA-approved law school, of which at least at least 20 credit hours must be in courses that cover subjects tested on the Ohio Bar Exam (i.e. the Uniform Bar Exam): Legal Research/Writing; Business Associations; Conflict of Laws; Constitutional Law; Contracts; Criminal Law/Criminal Procedure; Wills, Trusts and Estates; Evidence; Family Law; Civil Procedure; Professional Responsibility/Legal Ethics; Property (Real & Personal); Torts; Uniform Commercial Code.
 No online credits are accepted.
+All 30 credits must be earned within 48 months from the beginning of the enrollment.

 - Request an Evaluation of Foreign Education.